-- Application Checklist: upei.ca/registrar/files/registrar/checklistmed2010.pdf - Graduate Application Form upei.ca/registrar/files/registrar/gradapp.pdf Perconal Statement Form (upd) (word) - Personal Statement Form (wpd) (word) Reference Forms (Professional) & (Academic)
+- Application Checklist: upei.ca/registrar/files/registrar/checklistMEd2011.pdf - Graduate Application Form upei.ca/registrar/files/registrar/gradapp.pdf - Personal Statement Form Reference Forms (Professional) & (Academic)

 Official transcripts of the applicant's complete undergraduate and graduate (if any) record to date are to be sent to the Office of the Registrar.
 Applicants from outside North America are strongly urged to attach official statements of the grades obtained and the subject matter included.
 When such transcripts or statements are in a language other than English, a notarized translation of the document must be submitted, in addition to the original document.